chicklightning/the_light_mod/README.md

 Changelog
 =========
+v1.3.0 Added Quartz and Obsidian Bars with appropriate textures and smelting recipes

 v1.2.0 Added Blessed Quartz Armor and Cursed Obsidian Armor with appropriate recipes.

 v1.1.0 Added a full Obsidian Armor set with appropriate recipes and textures | Quartz Armor textures updated so that they do not have the gem in the middle | Quartz Armor recipes now require Quartz Blocks instead of Quartz.